Statement on Discrimination and Harassment

 The Campus Sexual Violence Elimination Act (SaVE) amends the Clery Act and increases transparency on campus about incidents of sexual violence, guarantees victims enhanced rights, sets standards for disciplinary proceedings, and requires campus-wide prevention education programs.
 SaVE adds domestic violence, dating violence, and stalking to sexual assault crimes and also adds hate crimes based on sexual orientation, gender identity, and national origin to Clery hate crimes that must be reported.

-A person may file a complaint regarding an alleged violation of Title IX by contacting the Title IX Coordinator:
+A person may file a complaint regarding an alleged violation of Title IX by contacting the Title IX Coordinator or the Deputy Title IX Coordinator:

 Director of Human Resources